Freight Railroad Safety:

 Recommendations for Executive Action

 Comments: The Department of Transportation (DOT) concurred with this recommendation.
 DOT said prior studies of fatigue and risk of human factors accidents have shown there is an elevated risk of human factors accidents due to fatigue.
-The Federal Railroad Administration (FRA), the DOT entity responsible for rail safety, used these studies in crafting its August 2011 regulations establishing limitations on hours of service of train employees engaged in commuter and intercity passenger rail transportation.
+The Federal Railroad Administration (FRA), the DOT entity responsible for rail safety, used these studies in crafting its August 2011 regulations establishing limitations on hours of service of train and engine employees engaged in commuter and intercity passenger rail transportation.
 Those regulations limit the number of consecutive days on which an employee may initiate an on-duty period, with a more restrictive limitation applying to work performed during the nighttime hours.
-According to DOT, once all the provisions of the rules governing commuter and intercity passenger rail employees become fully effective (this was expected in April 2012), FRA may have an opportunity to compare the hours of service regulations governing passenger employees with those governing all other train employees (including freight railroad employees).
-According to FRA, although there are important differences between passenger and freight railroad operations, such a comparison may enable FRA to develop recommendations addressing fatigue-related hours of service issues involving consecutive days of work and work during nighttime hours for freight railroad employees.
-FRA plans to use this comparison, along with other information, to develop recommendations for how the hours of service limitations can be improved to reduce fatigue risk while mitigating possible negative effects on railroad employees and railroad operations in the freight railroad industry.
-DOT estimated the soonest FRA could begin formulating such recommendations would be the end of fiscal year 2014.
+According to DOT, once all the provisions of the rules governing commuter and intercity passenger rail employees become fully effective (expected in April 2012), FRA may have an opportunity to compare the hours of service regulations governing passenger employees with those governing all other train employees (including freight railroad employees).
+However, in February 2015 FRA officials told GAO that this comparison has not been conducted and likely will not be.
+This is because (1) many more years experience will be required before any meaningful comparison can be conducted, and (2) FRA would need to develop additional data collection tools at considerable time and expense to obtain needed data.
+As of February 2015, GAO was working with FRA to determine if the essence of this recommendation will be addressed in upcoming FRA regulations on Fatigue Risk Management Plans required under the Rail Safety Improvement Act of 2008.

 Recommendation: To ensure that FRA's implementation of hours of service requirements in the freight railroad industry maximizes opportunities to reduce the risks of accidents and incidents related to fatigue, the Secretary of Transportation should direct the Administrator of FRA to evaluate and develop recommendations about the relative impact of consecutive days worked and work performed during night hours on the potential for fatigue and risk of accidents in the freight railroad industry.
 This evaluation should attempt to determine if taking night work into consideration in the hours of service limitations (such as by requiring more rest after night work) would enable some relaxation of the current limits on consecutive days worked before rest is required in such a way that the same or better overall reduction in fatigue risk occurs while mitigating negative effects on employees and railroad operations.
 In performing this evaluation, FRA should consider scientific and medical research related to fatigue and fatigue abatement and data from pilot projects and waivers of compliance with hours of service requirements that relate to fatigue levels and consecutive days worked and work performed at night.
 FRA should also communicate the results of the evaluation to appropriate congressional committees for their consideration.